Giesbrt/Automaten/src/default-config/styling/STYLING.md

 - dark (Only supports dark theming)
 - \* (Support both light and dark theming)
 - os (Support both light and dark theming and is build so that it works with only QPalette and base colors, meaning it can be set by OS-specific theming)
+- (Doesn't support anything, leave blank)

+Lastly are the style_precautions.
+They are just here so that we know if an extended style introduces new colors.
+Because if not, we can reuse style files made for the base style.
+The values are:
+- color
+- nocolor

 Next up we have the Actual QSS with placeholders for **all** colors.